-Particularly powerful swords, such as chain saws, gun powder, justice, love, television, science or religion, tend to have two edges.
-The key is in how you use (or misuse) them.
+Particularly powerful swords, such as chain saws, gun powder, justice, love, television, science, or religion, tend to have two edges.
+The key is in how we use (or misuse) them.

 Michael Shermer has a new book out, The Believing Brain, that sounds interesting.
 I’m hoping he addresses some of the latest science on the mechanisms of belief (the first possibility that I mentioned above).

-The thing is, both sides are matters of faith at this point.
+The thing is, both theism and atheism are matters of belief at this point.
 Atheists are just as hard-core in their belief in a specific worldview as theists.
 Only the nature of their Belief is different.

 It seems interesting to me that we accept many universal human perceptions, but we argue so much over this one.
 That all humans (normally) see color or spacial relationships bothers no one.
 That so many societies have a perception of abstractions, such as Honor, Truth or Justice, also seems easy to accept.